nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 For example, supplying the command string `Add-Expense -n Lunch -a 7.80` to `ConsoleParser#parse()` will return a `ConsoleCommandAddExpense` object.
 Do refer to the [commands](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/commands) package to view the full list of console command subclasses.

+### Parser Component

+The Parser component consists of the classes `ConsoleParserConfigurations` and `ConsoleParser`.\
+\
+The `ConsoleParserConfigurations` class defines the syntax and arguments used by `ConsoleParser` when parsing the commands entered by the user.\
+The `ConsoleParser` class defines the `ConsoleParser#parse()` to parse commands and arguments into their corresponding console command subclasses.\
+\
+When `ConsoleParser#parse()` is invoked to parse a command entered by the user:
+* `ConsoleParser#parse()` calls the corresponding command parser function to parse the command arguments.
+* The command parser function validates, parses and normalizes the command arguments before returning the corresponding console command subclass.

 ### API Component

 The API component consists of the classes `CurrencyApiManager` and `CurrencyApi`.

 ![Component-API](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/jeyvia/tp/javierOng-dgUpdates/docs/diagrams/ComponentApi.puml)

-The `CurrencyApiManager` class calls methods in `CurrencyApi`.
-The `CurrencyApi` class contains methods that would fetch data from the API and transfer that data into a hashmap of exchange rates.
+The `CurrencyApiManager` class calls functions in `CurrencyApi`.\
+The `CurrencyApi` class contains functions that fetches data from the API and loads that data into a hashmap of exchange rates.\
+\
+When `CurrencyApiManager#getCurrencyApi()` is invoked to retrieve the list of currencies and their corresponding conversion rates:

-* `CurrencyApiManager` calls `CurrencyApi` to fetch data from the API URL in the form of a JSON file.
+* `CurrencyApiManager#getCurrencyApi()` calls `CurrencyApi#getJson()` to fetch data from the API in the form of a JSON file.
-* The data fetched contains the currency code and its corresponding exchange rate with respect to the Singapore Dollar.
+  * The data contains the currency code and its corresponding exchange rate with respect to the Singapore Dollar.
   The data is written into a text file called `exchangeRates.txt`.
-* `CurrencyApiManager` calls `CurrencyApi` to write the data from `exchangeRates.txt` into a hashmap of exchange rates.
+* `CurrencyApiManager#getCurrencyApi()` calls `CurrencyApi#loadFromFile()` to load the data from `exchangeRates.txt` into a hashmap of exchange rates.

 ## Implementation
 ### Printing an expense